Walgreens, Your Pharmacy Network Provider

 Retail pharmacy pick-up

 Fill and pick up your prescriptions at any of our network pharmacies nationwide without having to submit a claim.
 Through our retail pharmacy network, you can fill a 30-day supply of your everyday medications, or a 90-day supply of medications for a chronic condition, for the same copay as home delivery.
 To fill a prescription, present your Johns Hopkins USFHP Member ID card to the pharmacist with your prescription.
-You will be required to make a copay at the time of service.
-The copay levels are printed on your ID card.
-Your ID card also contains important information to allow the pharmacy to process your claim correctly.
+Your ID card contains important information to allow the pharmacy to process your claim correctly.
+You will be responsible for a portion of the cost of the medications, or copay.
+Copays are subject to change at TRICARE’s discretion.
+The TRICARE formulary contains three cost levels for USFHP members.

 Specialty medications are usually high-cost, self-administered, injectable, oral, or infused drugs that treat serious chronic conditions.
 These drugs typically require special storage and handling, and may not be readily available at your local pharmacy.
 Specialty medications may also have side effects that require pharmacist and/or nurse monitoring.
 Many specialty medications (oral and injectable) are available through the retail pharmacy network.
 However, some medications may not be available at all retail locations because the medication’s manufacturer limits the medication to specific pharmacies.
 If your physician submits a request for use of a restricted distribution drug and we approve it, we will forward the request to a contracted specialty pharmacy.
 The specialty pharmacy will coordinate delivery of the medication to patient’s home or physician office.